 La Manual Aspargatera, C/ Avinyó 7

-The humble espardenya (often called espadrille in English) started life as shoes for the poorer people in society but have now become fashion items, a must have for the summer months.
+The humble espardenya (often called espadrille in English) started life as shoes for the poorer people in society but have now become fashion items, a must-have for the summer months.
 One of the first shops that led the way in making the espardenya a fashion shoe was La Manuel Aspargatera in the Barri Gòtic.
-Opened in 1943, this shop set about changing people's minds about the espardenya and introduced new styles and colours, making their shoes a hit with the fashion elite whilst still making them in the traditional way; by hand from natural fibers in the base and a canvas upper.
-The reinvented espardenya and La Manual Aspergatera became so popular that people flocked from far and wide to buy a pair, including Salvador Dalí, Jean Paul Gaultier, Jack Nicholson, Ralph Lauren and even Pope John Paul II.
-These days their shoes come in every colour and style imaginable and the shop also provides the traditional espardenyes for the Catalan Police's formal uniform.
+Opened in 1943, this shop set about changing people's minds about the espardenya and introduced new styles and colors, making their shoes a hit with the fashion elite whilst still making them in the traditional way; by hand from natural fibers in the base and a canvas upper.
+The reinvented espardenya and La Manual Aspergatera became so popular that people flocked from far and wide to buy a pair, including Salvador Dalí, Jean-Paul Gaultier, Jack Nicholson, Ralph Lauren, and even Pope John Paul II.
+These days their shoes come in every color and style imaginable and the shop also provides the traditional espardenyes for the Catalan Police' formal uniform.
 La Manual Aspargatera should be a stop on everyone's shopping itinerary, especially just before summer starts.